itsPetkova/web-quiz-engine/README.md

 The project is designed to provide basic functionality for creating, solving, and managing quizzes, while also demonstrating key backend principles such as:

-- ✅ Full CRUD operations on quizzes
+- ✅ CRUD operations on quizzes
 - 🔐 Basic user authentication and endpoint-level security
 - 🧩 Role-based access and authorization logic
 - 🗃️ Persistent storage using H2 in-memory database